-Yes, a fillet of wild Alaskan sockeye and coho salmon are both that unmistakable shade of red-pink.
+Filets of sockeye and coho salmon, two popular types of wild Alaskan salmon, are both that unmistakable shade of red-pink.
 They’re both healthy, clean sources of protein with nutritional benefits you can’t easily find elsewhere.
 And perhaps most importantly, they’re both delicious.

 But with all that they share in common, wild Alaskan sockeye and coho salmon have some key differences that we think you will want to understand when you’re choosing between which species of salmon you’ll be making for your next meal.

-Here are the key differences between sockeye and coho that we think you need to know:
+Here are the key differences between sockeye and coho salmon that we think you need to know:

 Coho are called silver salmon because of their radiant, silvery skin; it’s perhaps not obvious when you’re looking at a coho on its own — but when you set all the species of wild Alaskan salmon side by side, the coho shines bright like a diamond.
 Its flesh isn’t as deeply red as sockeye, but wild coho is still a robust red-orange.